wrightling/dlrosi/README.md

 - [x] make the clone commands run in parallel
 - [x] display output from clone commands and maintain order
 - [x] create CLI interface to handle first-time cloning
+- [ ] refactor repos to read from .rosirc
 - [ ] create CLI interface to handle executing commands across all repos (dlrosi exec)
-- [ ] refactor repos to read from .rosirc
 - [ ] refactor directory locations to be in config
+- [ ] create CLI interface to handle tagging across repos for production release

 ## Installation